MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-tool-faqs.md

 Yes, you can rerun the migration tool for a specific migrated rule based on the following:

-- For incomplete or failed migration rules: Reselect the same rule when you rerun the migration tool.
+- **For incomplete or failed migration rules:** Select the same rule when you rerun the migration tool.
 It automatically replaces the existing failed or incomplete rule with the newly migrated one.
-- For successfully migrated rules: Delete the migrated rule in the Unified Interface version before rerunning the migration tool.
+- **For successfully migrated rules:** Delete the migrated rule in the Unified Interface before rerunning the migration tool.

 ## Known condition conversion issues